 • Software: The sensor network node is placed in a low-power standby state whenever there is no sensing, data processing, or communication work to be done.
 The node can be activated either with a timer (for example, to drive communication), or when a sensor event occurs.
 In the low power state, the microcontroller is placed in power-down mode, from which it may only be awakened by a hardware interrupt or the watchdog timer.
 ADCs are powered down and communication interfaces are temporarily disabled.
 The microcontroller is halted until an external hardware interrupt occurs.
-In response to an event interrupt, the microcontroller is activated.
-The microcontroller can the, e.g., activate the ADC and store a series of samples from the primary sensor.
+In response to an event interrupt, the microcontroller resumes full-power normal operation, at which point it may activate its ADC and store a series of samples from the primary sensor.